 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported a median salary of $31,710 per year for photographers in general.
-The BLS projected 3% overall employment growth for photographers from 2014-2024; however, the estimated job outlook for self-employed photographers is 9% during the same time period.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported a median salary of $34,000 per year for photographers in general.
+The BLS projected 6% overall decrease in employment for photographers from 2018-2028.
+Employment opportunities for self-employed photographers is also expected to decline by 6% during the same time period.

 Although formal education isn't required to work as a nature photography, fine arts training along with business courses can prove beneficial.
 Many work as freelance photographers and their livelihood depends on their ability to sell compelling images.
-The 2014-2024 job outlook is slower than average for photographers overall, but those who work for themselves may have better prospects, according to the BLS.
+The 2018-2028 job outlook is slower than average for photographers overall, including those who work for themselves, according to the BLS.